John Gorrie

-John B. Gorrie (October 3, 1803 – June 29, 1855) was a Nevisian-born American physician and scientist, credited as the inventor of mechanical refrigeration.
+John B. Gorrie (October 3, 1803 – June 29, 1855) was a Nevis-born American medical doctor and scientist, credited as the inventor of mechanical refrigeration.

 Born on the Island of Nevis in the Leeward Islands of the West Indies to Scottish parents on October 3, 1803, he spent his childhood in South Carolina.
 He received his medical education at the College of Physicians and Surgeons of the Western District of New York in Fairfield, New York.

 In 1833, he moved to Apalachicola, Florida, a port city on the Gulf coast.
 As well as being resident physician at two hospitals, Gorrie was active in the community.
 At various times he served as a council member, postmaster, president of the Bank of Pensacola's Apalachicola Branch, Secretary of his Masonic Lodge, and one of the founding vestrymen of Trinity Episcopal Church.